Updated 02 March 2015

 - Between Kohaihai and Heaphy Hut: Sections of the coastal track are subject to large wave surges during high tides and rough seas and may cause the track to be temporarily impassable - there is no alternative track available.
 The sections affected are clearly signposted.
-Track users must make their own safety assessment and be prepared to wait for up to 2 hours until the tide retreats.
-When planning your trip, ensure you check tide charts and allow adequate time in case of delays
+Track users must make their own safety assessment and be prepared to wait up to two hours until the tide retreats.
+When planning your trip, ensure you check tide charts and allow adequate time in case of delays.

-Karamea Gorge Route - Closed
+- Karamea Gorge - severe damage – Closed